apache/mxnet/example/multihost_training/README.md

 ![Multiple GPUs connected to multiple hosts](distributed_training.svg)

-We will use data parallelism to distribute the training which involves splitting the training data across hosts and GPUs.
+We will use data parallelism to distribute the training which involves splitting the training data across GPUs attached to multiple hosts.
 Since the hosts are working with different subset of the training data in parallel, the training completes lot faster.

 In this tutorial, we will train a LeNet network using MNIST data using two hosts each having four GPUs.